ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

     > PHP message: Xdebug: [Step Debug] Could not connect to debugging client.
 Tried: host.docker.internal:9003 (through xdebug.client_host/xdebug.client_port)

 * `ddev ssh` into the web container.
 Can you run `telnet host.docker.internal 9003` and have it connect?
 If not, you might have an over-aggressive firewall.
 Disable it, or add a rule that would allow the connection to pass through.
 For example, on Debian/Ubuntu that would be `sudo ufw allow 9003/tcp`.
 * In PhpStorm, disable the “listen for connections” button so it won’t listen.
-Or just exit PhpStorm.
+Or exit PhpStorm.
 With another IDE like VS Code, stop the debugger from listening.
 * `ddev ssh` into the web container.
 Can you run `telnet host.docker.internal 9003` and have it connect?
 If so, you have something else running on port 9003.
 On the host, use `sudo lsof -i :9003 -sTCP:LISTEN` to find out what’s there and stop it.
 Don’t continue debugging until your telnet command does not connect.
 (On Windows WSL2 you may have to look for listeners both inside WSL2 and on the Windows side.)
 * Now click the “listen” button on PhpStorm to start listening for connections.
 * `ddev ssh` and try the `telnet host.docker.internal 9003` again.
 It should connect.
 If not, maybe PhpStorm is not listening, or not configured to listen on port 9003?